 As the world becomes increasingly conscious of the impact of greenhouse gas emissions, electric cars have emerged as a viable alternative to gasoline-powered vehicles.
-Electric cars have been lauded for their potential to reduce carbon emissions, improve air quality, and mitigate the effects of climate change.
-But are electric cars really as environmentally friendly as they’re made out to be?
+These four-wheelers have been lauded for their potential to reduce carbon emissions, improve air quality, and mitigate the effects of climate change.
+But are electric cars really friendly to the environment?
 Let’s take a closer look at the environmental impact of electric cars.

 Firstly, electric cars produce no emissions while driving, meaning they do not contribute to local air pollution in cities.
 This is the primary reason why Tesla, followed by the rest of the automotive world, has hailed the use of EVs in the first place.
 It seems like a dream solution – do away with one of the biggest contributors to global warming by simply switching to a battery-powered vehicle, why not?
-The bigger picture, however, is not as ideal as its fragment seems to be.
+However, The bigger picture is not as ideal as its fragment seems.

 Of course, electric cars DO NOT have zero environmental impact.
 As they say, it would be too good to be true if that was the case.
 The production of electric cars requires a significant amount of energy, which often comes from burning fossil fuels.
 Additionally, the mining and refining of metals used in electric car batteries, such as lithium and cobalt, have a significant environmental impact, and by all means, this is the biggest argument against the use of electric vehicles.